IbrahimHaroon03/PremierFootball/README.md

 # PremierFootball

 ### About
-As part of my Web Design and Development module, I created a website alongside a group on our chosen theme of football
+As part of my Web Design and Development module, I created a website alongside a group on our chosen theme of football.

 ### My Role
 1. Home page